Looking for ways how to calculate percentage decrease in Excel? Then this is the right place for you.

 Common Errors While Calculating Percentage Increase or Decrease Using Formulas in Excel

-- Num!: It may occur when you insert an invalid numeric value into the formula.
+- Indicates an invalid numeric value in a formula.

 Things to Remember

-- You can pop up the Microsoft Visual Basic for Applications window by pressing Alt + F11.
+- Access the Visual Basic for Applications window with Alt + F11.

 Download Practice Workbook